 Washington Senators

-In June 1957, as Jim Kaat signed for the minor league contract, he stayed in till 1959.
-During his tenure with the Senators, Kaat had recorded a 12.60 ERA in just five innings, which was played in three games.
+During his tenure with the Senators, Kaat recorded a 12.60 ERA in just five innings and played in three games.

-Eventually, he moved to the major leagues, pitched 16 games in two seasons, and moved to Minnesota Twins in 1961.
+In 1961, the team moved west to become Minnesota Twins.
 Following it, he grabbed the chance to start nine major leagues and four relief appearances.

 Minnesota Twins